Nexmo/verify-android-sdk/README.md

 A successful verification will be completed once the VerifyClientListener.onUserVerified(VerifyClient verifyClient) event is invoked.

-Verify SDK maintains states of Verified users and will generate an SMS to verify a user if the user is unverified.
-By default, users remain verified for 30 days.
-This will be customisable in a future version of the library to suit your needs - if a user should be reverified everytime, never, or a custom duration (other than 30 days) in between.
+Verify SDK generates an SMS to verify a user if the user is unverified.
+Once users are verified, Verify maintains this state on the server.
+By default, any change in the combination - Device ID + Application ID + Phone Number - is considered a new user and will be explicitly verified by 2FA.
+Once verified, users remain verified on the server for 30 days.
+We're working on enabling the following customisations in a future version of the library:
+- If we should disregard either or both of Device ID and Application ID
+- if a user should be reverified everytime, never, or a custom duration (other than 30 days) in between
+- Query the state of a user on the server
+- Change the state of the user object from Verified to Unverified, Blacklisted etc.

 Please note that sensitive user details, like the phone number will NOT be stored locally at any time.